Setting Ensemble Roles and Permissions

-Users are managed through the university’s Enterprise Directoy Group Manager.
-As a web_admin, you can determine the number of users and roles they have within your site.
-To add or remove users, go to the group manager: https://webapps.es.vt.edu/group-manager/auth/groups.html
+Users are managed through the university’s Enterprise Directory Group Manager.
+As a CMS group manager, you can determine the number of users and roles they have within your site.
+To add or remove users, go to the group manager: https://groups.it.vt.edu

 Once the group manager loads, you’ll see the site(s) that you can manage through the CMS and for each site, you will see separate group names for each role within the system.
 These include:

 - Author — A user who can add/edit content.
 This includes uploading images and other assets to your site’s asset library.
 Authors cannot publish content without approval from publishers or web_admins.

-- Publisher — A user who can add/edit content and upload assets.
-Publishers can also publish content to the live site.
+- Publisher — A user who can publish content to the live site.
 Publishers automatically inherit the author role.

-To add a member to any of these groups, click “Add” next to the group name and type in the person’s PID on the next page.
+To add a member to any of these groups, click “Add” next to the group name and type in the person’s VT Username (PID) on the next page.